Town Hall of Feira de Santana

-The Town Hall of Feira de Santana (Paço Municipal de Feira de Santana), officially known as The Maria Quitéria Town Hall (Paço Municipal Maria Quitéria), is an 20th-century municipal building in Feira de Santana, Bahia, Brazil.
-It was built in the in an Eclecticism style by the engineer Acciolly Ferreira da Silva, who also designed the Municipal Market of Feira de Santana.
+The Town Hall of Feira de Santana (Paço Municipal de Feira de Santana), officially known as The Maria Quitéria Town Hall (Paço Municipal Maria Quitéria), is a 20th-century municipal building in Feira de Santana, Bahia, Brazil.
+It was built in the eclecticism style by the engineer Acciolly Ferreira da Silva, who also designed the Municipal Market of Feira de Santana.
 The town hall was renamed in honor of Maria Quitéria (1792-1853), a heroine of the Brazilian War of Independence.

 Location

 The Town Hall is located on the corner of Avenida Senhor dos Passos and Avenida Getúlio Vargas, a large boulevard, in the city center.
 The Town Hall opens to Avenida Getúlio Vargas and faces the neo-Gothic Church of Our Lord of the Stations (Igreja Senhor dos Passos).
 The Municipal Market of Feira de Santana sits a block west of the town hall and church.
 The historic buildings of the central district of Feira de Santana have been decharacterized by the urbanization and dense commercialization of the city.